sharkdp/lucid/README.md

 lucid
 =====

-A simple mock-application that can be used by other programs that spawn subprocesses.
+A simple mock-application that can be used by other programs that work with child processes.

-`lucid` is similar to `sleep`, but has a few additional features that can be helpful when debugging applications that spawn child processes.
+`lucid` is similar to `sleep`, but has a few additional features that can be helpful when debugging applications that spawn subprocesses.

 ## Introduction

-Applications or scripts that handle child processes need to handle a lot of different scenarios.
+Applications or scripts that handle child processes need to deal with a lot of different scenarios.

-There are very simple processes that successfully terminate after a short period of time:
+There are really simple processes that successfully terminate after a short period of time:
 ``` bash
 lucid 2
 ```

-Others also finish after some time but fail with a non-zero exit code:
+Others also finish after some time, but fail with a **non-zero exit code**:
 ``` bash
 lucid 3 --exit-code=1
 ```

-Some processes run forever (but can be terminated via `SIGINT` or `SIGTERM`)
+Some processes just **run forever** (but can be terminated via `SIGINT` or `SIGTERM`):
 ``` bash
 lucid
 ```